-Annual Meat Conference Convenes in Three Weeks
+Annual Meat Conference Convenes in Two Weeks

 The 2016 Annual Meat Conference (AMC) hosted by NAMI and the Food Marketing Institute is quickly approaching and will take place February 21-23 at the Gaylord Opryland Resort and Convention Center in Nashville, Tennessee.